cjdaly/cant/README.md

 * regular expressions, built-in
 * embedded in XML

-My favorite part Ant is the interplay between `<macrodef>` and the concrete XML syntax.
+My favorite aspect of Ant is the interplay between `<macrodef>` and the concrete XML syntax.
 This is the way to do executable XML!